 Explore North Myrtle Beach is closely following the guidance of the Centers for Disease Control & Prevention and other world health organizations to do our part to assist in the flattening of the curve of COVID-19.
-The safety and well-being of our visitors, employees, families, and the residents of North Myrtle Beach is our top priority and recently prompted us to implement our virtual Visitor Information Center.
+The safety and well-being of our visitors, employees, families, and the residents of North Myrtle Beach is our top priority.

 COVID-19 is continuously evolving.
 The North Myrtle Beach Chamber of Commerce, CVB wants to ensure you, we are monitoring information from local, state, and federal authorities constantly.
-As business operations evolve, we will do our part to update our platforms with vital information, cancellations, or postponements.
-Click here for a list of current cancellations, or postponements.
+As businesses begin to safely re-open, we will do our part to update our platforms with vital information and timely updates.

 Frequently Asked Questions

-What is the current status on COVID-19 cases in the North Myrtle Beach area?
+What is the current status of COVID-19 cases in the North Myrtle Beach area?

 Updated information on the status of COVID-19 in the state of South Carolina can be found here.

 Are face-coverings required in the City of North Myrtle Beach?

 They are.
 You will need to wear a face-covering anywhere that social distancing is not easily possible.
 Examples include but are not limited to retail business such as grocery stores and pharmacies, hair and nail salons, barbershops, and tattoo parlors.
 For more information and to read a list of Frequently Asked Questions regarding the ordinance, please click here.